 “The one who is righteous will live by faith.”

-This is so much easier to work on, and clearer to study from than this:
+This is so much easier to work on, and clearer to study from than the way it is printed in the Bible:

 For I am not ashamed of the gospel; it is the power of God for salvation to everyone who has faith, to the Jew first and also to the Greek.
 For in it the righteousness of God is revealed through faith for faith; as it is written, “The one who is righteous will live by faith.”